 Using a hot glue gun to secure it, I wrapped some thin strips of burlap around the tops of the small vases and a thicker strip around the top of the large vase.

-I filled the large pillar vase with the small gold pumpkins, then put candles inside the smaller vases.
+I filled the large pillar vase with small gold pumpkins (use the ones you spray painted, or gold glitter pumpkins from the craft store), then put candles inside the smaller vases.
 When lit, the light from the candle glows through the pattern on the spray painted vases in a really pretty way.
-An especially nice touch would be to use fall pumpkin, cinnamon or apple scented candles to add to the seasonal ambiance.
+An especially nice touch would be to use fall pumpkin, cinnamon or apple scented candles to add to the seasonal ambiance!

-To top it all off I added four hydrangea flowers (I used fakes from Michael’s) to the vase.
-I then surrounded the vases with the small, white decorative pumpkins.
+To top it all off I added four hydrangea flowers (I used fakes from Michaels) to the vase.
+I then surrounded the vases with the a few other small decorative pumpkins.